scipy-conference/scipy_proceedings/papers/bradley_dice/55_bradley_dice.rst

 In **signac**, the core of the ``Project`` and ``Job`` classes were refactored to support lazy attribute access and delayed initialization, which greatly reduces the total amount of disk I/O by waiting until data is actually requested by the user.
 Other improvements include early exits in functions, reducing the number of required system calls with smarter usage of the ``os`` library, and switching to algorithms that operate in constant time (:math:`O(1)`) instead of linear time (:math:`O(N_{jobs})`).
-Optimizations were identified by profiling the performance of common operations on small and large real-world projects with cProfile and visualized with snakeviz.
+Optimizations were identified by profiling the performance of common operations on small and large real-world projects with cProfile and visualized with snakeviz :cite:`snakeviz`.

 ..
     TODO: include a graph of performance from 1.0 to now